rasundsbak/rtd-tutorial/docs/source/01_welcome.rst

+.. _01 Welcome to the pilot course on how to use ComtradR:
 01 Welcome to the pilot course on how to use ComtradR
 ======================================
 This project has its documentation hosted on Read the Docs: https://readthedocs.org/